actfong/docker-workshop/README.md

 - Basic understanding of docker-compose
 - Being able to run multiple containers without running separate `docker run` commands

 By the time you have a platform containing multiple services (containers), it no longer makes sense to run `docker run` for each container.
+Imagine having to provide all these options with every `docker run` for all your containers!

 Instead, you can configure multiple containers in such a way, that you can run the whole stack using one command: `docker-compose up`

 ### docker-compose.yml
 A basic structure can be found here => https://docs.docker.com/compose/overview/

 `services`

 It contains a list of containers that you want to run.
 The first level below `services` are names that you want to give to your containers.
 These names will also be used for lookup within your network

 `build` and `image`

-Indicates the location of your Dockerfile.
+`build` indicates the location of your Dockerfile.
 Only needed if you need docker-compose to build your image.
 Otherwise, just spefified `image` with necessary tags is enough

 `ports`

 Takes care of port forwarding

 `networks`

 They can appear at top-level and within your service.

 At top level, it allows you to create a network from scratch.
 Once created, you can let your containers (services) attach to it by again defining `networks` under the name of your `service`, along with `ports`, `volumes` etc.

 `volumes`

-Actually...
-I don't know enough about this :)
+At top level, it allows you to define a persistent named-volume, which you can share volume between containers.
+For example, you might want to apply such named-volume to a database container.

-Within a `service`, it allows you to mount volumes from host into your image.
+Within a `service`, it allows you to mount a path from host into your image.

-A top level, AFAIK, you can share volume between containers.
+`command`

+Whether `CMD` was defined or not in your Dockerfile, `command` will always take precedence.

 ### Challenge
 By now, you should know enough to write your own `docker-compose.yml`.